Back to All Events

 Location: Portland Museum of Art, 7 Congress Square, Portland, ME

-Fee: $60* includes one drink ticket at the PMA cafe, small bites, a private tour with a PMA Museum Educator, a creative workshop with journal and pencil provided, discussion, and mingling.
+Fee: $60* includes one drink ticket at the PMA cafe, small bites, a private tour with a PMA Museum Educator, creative poetry prompts with journal and pencil provided, discussion, and mingling.

 *As we develop different types of events, we are working on prices to make these events sustainable.
 If cost is a factor, we want to help.
 For each event, we set aside tickets just for this purpose.
 Please email us at hello@heldportland.com.